Economic Club of New York: History

-Founded in 1907, the Economic Club of New York is the premier forum for discussion on a wide range of issues facing New York City, the United States, and the world.
-We welcome preeminent thought leaders from across the globe and from the public and private sectors to speak on complex issues ranging from public policy and economic regulation to tech disruption.
+Founded in 1907, the Economic Club of New York is a forum for discussion on a wide range of issues facing New York City, the United States, and the world.
+The club welcomes preeminent thought leaders from across the globe and from the public and private sectors to speak on complex issues ranging from public policy and economic regulation to tech disruption.
 Nonpolitical, nonpartisan, and nonprofit, the Club promotes no agenda and takes no sides on issues, encouraging speakers and members to engage openly in thoughtful discussions.

 The Club comprises individual memberships, drawing from senior leadership of the many corporate and financial organizations based in the Metropolitan area.
-We have had the honor of hosting speakers who are experts in their respective fields and are driving the conversations that shape the future world.
+It has hosted speakers who are experts in their respective fields and are driving the conversations that shape the future world.
 Past speakers include leaders of Fortune Global 500 companies, multiple U.S. presidents, and many other innovators, luminaries, and statesmen.

 During the 1910s, the club hosted speakers regarding the hotly debated topic of a U.S. income tax and the movement for women’s suffrage.
 The 1920s were a time of discussion on post-WWI Europe, free speech, and the role of business as a source of good in the community.
-During the 1930s, our speakers gave voice to the events in Europe and America’s role in what would become World War II.
+During the 1930s, the Club's speakers gave voice to the events in Europe and America’s role in what would become World War II.
 In the 1940s, the future of Europe’s economy and the continuation of America’s prosperity was debated.
-The economic impact of the Atomic Age of the 1950s, the societal changes and the space race of the 1960s, the energy crisis of the 1970s were all discussed from our dais.
+The economic impact of the Atomic Age of the 1950s, the societal changes and the space race of the 1960s, the energy crisis of the 1970s were all discussed from the club's dais.

-The Club has also had the honor of hosting presidents of the United States, including: Woodrow Wilson, William H. Taft, Herbert Hoover, Dwight D. Eisenhower, John F. Kennedy, Richard Nixon, Ronald Reagan, and George H.W.
-Bush as well as International heads of state such as Winston Churchill, Mikhail Gorbachev, Indira Gandhi, Margaret Thatcher, Yitzak Rabin, Corazon Aquino, and Zhu Rongji have addressed our members.
+The Club has also had the honor of hosting presidents of the United States, including: Woodrow Wilson, William H. Taft, Herbert Hoover, Dwight D. Eisenhower, John F. Kennedy, Richard Nixon, Ronald Reagan, George H.W.
+Bush, and Donald Trump as well as International heads of state such as Winston Churchill, Mikhail Gorbachev, Indira Gandhi, Margaret Thatcher, Yitzak Rabin, Corazon Aquino, and Zhu Rongji.

 Operation

-The main activity of the Economic Club of New York is to regularly host prestigious guest speakers at its member (and their guests)-only dinners and luncheons.
+The main activity of the Economic Club of New York is to regularly host guest speakers at its member (and their guests)-only dinners and luncheons.
 However, these presentations are open to the news media to help foster public discussion of issues important to the general public as well those in business and public life.
 These speaker programs are the focal point of large dinner meetings, or occasionally luncheons, in the ballroom of a major hotel in Manhattan.
 The format is geared to serious discussion.
 There is no entertainment, no presentations, and no extraneous business.
 The focus is on the Guest of Honor and the speaking program.
 As defined by the Club's founders, the issues for discussion were ones of "live and practical interest" and speakers were to be of national reputation.